juseljuk/watsonx-orchestrate-workshop/part6-mcp-servers/README.md

 **💡 Ask Bob:**

->NOTE: Before consulting Bob, check your toolkit folder and ensure that Bob has not already created any yaml-files to it.
+>**NOTE**: Before consulting Bob, check your toolkit folder and ensure that Bob has not already created any yaml-files to it.
 If is has, please remove it to avoid any confusion.

->NOTE2: Switch your Bob chat mode back to **WXO Agent Architect**.
+>**NOTE2**: Switch your Bob chat mode back to **WXO Agent Architect**.

 ```
 Bob, create a YAML file called product-catalog-toolkit.yaml that